Messi considering other offers, says Barcelona president - RFI

 "I do not want to give false hope.
 The player has other offers and there is a time limit because La Liga starts soon and he needs time to assess his other options."

+Paris Saint-Germain are expected to lead the chase for Messi but Manchester City, who attempted to sign the Argentinian last year, could also join the bidding.
+"It’s logical he will have some big offers," said Laporta.

-Messi reached an agreement with Barcelona to sign a reported five-year contract but with the trade-off that he would earn 50 per cent less per year.
+Messi reached an agreement with Barcelona to sign a five-year contract with the trade-off that he earn 50 per cent less per year.

 But La Liga’s financial fair play rules, which are expected to reduce Barca’s salary limit to less than 200 million euros this season, led Laporta to conclude they were unable to complete the deal.